 Emergency Housing Vouchers Workgroup

-Established in June 2021, this group is responsible for recommending the prioritization of the Emergency Housing Vouchers.
-This workgroup will merge with the Street Outreach Workgroup in July 2021.
+This group is responsible for recommending the prioritization of the Emergency Housing Vouchers.